 The Seventh Circuit Cuts the Gordian Knot of NSR Interpretation: Preconstruction Review Cannot Lead to Continuing Violations

 Earlier this week, in United States v.
 Midwest Generation, the 7th Circuit Court of Appeals affirmed dismissal of EPA’s NSR enforcement action against Commonwealth Edison.
 Commonwealth Edison was the prior owner of the plants at issue and modified them at various times from 1994-1999 without obtaining PSD/NSR approvals before doing so.
 Midwest Generation purchased the plants and continued to operate them.
-In 2009, the United States sued both Commonwealth Edison and Midwest Generation.
-In 2010, the District Court ruled that the government was not entitled to relief.
-The government appealed, but in the meantime, Midwest Generation filed for… More
+In 2009, the United States sued both Commonwealth Edison and Midwest Generation. … More

 What To Do When You Are Issued A CERCLA Injunction To Perform A $1.5 Billion Cleanup — Lower Fox River Superfund Update